New Law Creates 988 Hotline For Mental Health Emergencies

 He and other mental health advocates say this will make it easier for more Americans to access mental health care.

-The existing National Suicide Prevention Lifeline is a ten digit number, 1-800-273-TALK and it has seen a rise in call volumes in recent years.
+The existing National Suicide Prevention Lifeline is a 10-digit number — 1-800-273-TALK — and it has seen a rise in call volume in recent years.

 He and other mental health advocates think the new 988 number will become similarly widely accepted and used.